kasivishvanathV/EX-3/EX 3.md

 # AIM :
-To write a python program to perform sliding window protoco
+To write a python program to perform sliding window protocoL

 # ALGORITHM :